pyfsi/coconut/coupling_components/coupled_solvers/coupled_solvers.md

 ### Algorithm

 The abbreviation IQNI refers to _interface quasi-Newton with inverse Jacobian_.
-In this type of coupling iteration, the combination of the two solvers is seen as one system.
+In this type of coupling algorithm, the combination of the two solvers is seen as one system.
 The input of the first solver $\mathcal{F}$ in iteration $k$ is denoted by $x^k$.
 The output of this solver is transferred unchanged to the second solver.
 The output of the second solver is denoted $\tilde{x}^k$.
 The difference between input and output is called the residual $r^k=\tilde{x}^k-x^k$.

-A residual operator $\mathcal{R}(x)$ is defined which return the residual $r^k$ as a function of $x^k$.
+A residual operator $\mathcal{R}(x)$ is defined, which returns the residual $r^k$ as a function of $x^k$.
 The goal is to find $x$ for which $\mathcal{R}(x)=0$, i.e. the root.
 This system of non-linear equations is solved using Newton-Raphson iterations as follows
 $$
 \Delta x^k=\mathcal{R}'^{-1}(x^k)\Delta r,
 $$
-where $\mathcal{R}'$ is the Jacobian of $\mathcal{R}$ with respect to $x$, $\Delta x^k=x^{k+1}-x^k$ is the difference between the input of two subsequent iterations and $\Delta r^k=0-r^k=-r^k$ is the difference between the desired and the current residual The iteration update can also be written as
+where $\mathcal{R}'$ is the Jacobian of $\mathcal{R}$ with respect to $x$, $\Delta x^k=x^{k+1}-x^k$ is the difference between the input of two subsequent iterations and $\Delta r^k=0-r^k=-r^k$ is the difference between the desired and the current residual.
+The iteration update can also be written as
 $$
 x^{k+1}=x^k-\mathcal{R}'^{-1}(x^k)r^k.
 $$

 However, this Jacobian is not accessible and therefore has to be approximated.
 Instead of approximating $\mathcal{R}'$, solving the linear system can be avoided by approximating its inverse directly.

-The approximation procedure will typically result in a low-rank Jacobian.
+The approximation procedure typically results in a low-rank Jacobian.
 Whereas, a full rank Jacobian is required for the Newton-Raphson update to function properly.
-Therefore, the inverse Jacobian of $\tilde{\mathcal{R}}$ is approximated.
+Therefore, the inverse Jacobian of an altered residual operator $\tilde{\mathcal{R}}$ is approximated.
 This altered residual operator is defined as follows
 $$
 r^{k+1}=\tilde{\mathcal{R}}(\tilde{x}^{k+1})=\mathcal{R}(\tilde{x}^{k+1}-r^{k+1}).